Liquid error (snippets/product-thumbnail line 166): invalid url input

 height="2400"

-alt="A close-up of a Japanese chef's knife with a dark, textured blade and a straight-edged handle, placed on a gray surface."
+alt="A close-up of a Japanese chef's knife with a dark handle and shiny blade set against a textured gray background."

 class="image-magnify-hover"